isomerpages/moe-kentridgesec/pages/Registration for 2026 Sec 1 Students.md

 be held on <strong>9 January 2026 (Friday) at 6pm</strong>.</p>
 <p>Details of the <strong>First Day of School (2 January 2026)</strong> and
 the Secondary 1 Orientation Programme will be shared at a later date.</p>
-<p>The school will be using Parents Gateway (PG) to communicate with you
+<p>The school will be using Parents Gateway (PG) to communicate useful information
-useful information on how to prepare your child/ward for the first day of school.</p>
+on how to prepare your child/ward for the first day of school.</p>
 <p>Class allocation for your child/ward will be available on Parents Gateway
-(under the “Contacts” section) after 12 noon on 23 December 2025 (Tuesday).
+(under the “Contacts” section) <strong>after 12 noon on 23 December 2025 (Tuesday)</strong>.
 We seek your understanding that minor adjustments may still be made thereafter.</p>
 <p>You will also be notified via Parents Gateway if your child/ ward is eligible
-to offer core subjects at a more demanding level under Full Subject Based Banding (FSBB), or Higher Mother Tongue Languages (MTL), Higher Chinese Language (HCL) / Higher Malay Language (HML).
+to offer core subjects at a more demanding level under Full Subject-Based Banding (FSBB), or Higher Mother Tongue Languages (MTL), Higher Chinese Language (HCL) / Higher Malay Language (HML).
 Please check the FSBB and MTL sections below for more information.</p>